TrashCoder94/GoodBrew/README.md

 1. Clone using your source control provider (I use GitHub Desktop for example :octocat:).
 2. Go to `/GoodBrew/Scripts/` and run the `GenerateProjectFiles` script for your os.
 3. Premake should have generated `GB.sln` (or platform equivalent) in your root folder.
-Open that and you should have code access now!
+You should have code access now!